Foibe massacres

-The foibe massacres (massacri delle foibe; poboji v fojbah; masakri fojbe), or simply the foibe, refers to ethnic cleansing, mass killings and deportations both during and immediately after World War II, mainly committed by Yugoslav Partisans and OZNA in the then-Italian territories (Note: Successively lost by Italy to Yugoslavia after the Treaty of Peace (1947).) of Julian March (Karst Region and Istria), Kvarner and Dalmatia, against local Italians (Istrian Italians and Dalmatian Italians) and Slavs, primarily members of fascist and collaborationist forces, and civilians opposed to the new Yugoslav authorities, and Italian, German, Croat and Slovene anti-communists against the regime of Josip Broz Tito, presumed to be associated with fascism, Nazism, collaboration with Axis and preventive purge of real, potential or presumed opponents of Titoism.
+The foibe massacres (massacri delle foibe; poboji v fojbah; masakri fojbe), or simply the foibe, refers to mass killings and deportations during and immediately after World War II, mainly committed by Yugoslav Partisans and OZNA in the then-Italian territories (Note: Successively lost by Italy to Yugoslavia after the Treaty of Peace (1947).) of Julian March (Karst Region and Istria), Kvarner and Dalmatia, against local Italians (Istrian Italians and Dalmatian Italians) and Slavs, primarily members of fascist and collaborationist forces, and civilians opposed to the new Yugoslav authorities, and Italian, German, Croat and Slovene anti-communists presumed to be associated with fascism, Nazism, collaboration with Axis and preventive purge of real, potential or presumed opponents of the communist regime of Josip Broz Tito.

 The term refers to some victims who were thrown alive into the foibe (from Italian: /it/), deep natural sinkholes characteristic of the Karst Region.
 In a wider or symbolic sense, some authors used the term to apply to all disappearances or killings of Italian and Slavic people in the territories occupied by Yugoslav forces.
 Others included deaths resulting from the forced deportation of Italians, or those who died while trying to flee from these contested lands.

-There is academic consensus that these attacks were state terrorism and ethnic cleansing against local Italians (Istrian Italians and Dalmatian Italians), including Italian anti-fascist militias and civilians.
-Other historians claim that this was not ethnic cleansing, and that instead it needs to be understood in the context of the collapse of power structures of oppression: that of the fascist state in 1943, and the Nazi-fascist one of the Adriatic coast in 1945.
+Some state that these attacks were state terrorism and ethnic cleansing against local Italians (Istrian Italians and Dalmatian Italians), including Italian anti-fascist militias and civilians.
+Other historians state that this was not ethnic cleansing, and that instead it needs to be understood in the context of the collapse of power structures of oppression: that of the fascist state in 1943, and the Nazi-fascist one of the Adriatic coast in 1945.
 Italian and German reports mention members of local fascist militias as the primary victims in 1943.
 Among documented victims from Trieste in 1945, 80% were members of fascist and collaborationist forces, 97% were males, while of the 3% female victims at least half were Slovene.
 Victims also included unarmed and uninvolved civilians, killed in a preventive purge of real, potential or presumed opponents of Titoism, killed along with native anti-fascist autonomists — including the leadership of Italian anti-fascist partisan organizations, opposed to Yugoslav annexation, and leaders of Fiume's Autonomist Party, Mario Blasich and Nevio Skull, who supported local independence from both Italy and Yugoslavia – resulting in the purge in the city of Fiume, where at least 650 were killed during and after the war by Yugoslav units, tried for war crimes before military courts.